FACTBOX-British royals in court | Entertainment

 EDWARD VII The last time a senior British royal gave evidence in court involved Edward VII who, before he became king, was a witness in a slander trial in 1891 over a card game.

-He had previously entered the witness box in 1870, testifying in a divorce case after he was falsely accused of being one of a British lawmaker's wife's lovers.
+He was previously in the witness box in 1870, testifying in a divorce case after he was falsely accused of being the lover of a British lawmaker's wife.
 GEORGE V

 His son George V was accused of bigamy by a republican newspaper in 1910 shortly after he became king.
 Though he did not give evidence, George provided a written statement to the court denying bigamy.
 The author of the article was sentenced to one year in prison for libel.